gxiaolab/isoLASER/README.md

 ### Extract exonic parts from GTF

-isoLASER uses an exon-centric approach to analyze splicing and exonic-parts are a great granular approach to understand local splicing changes.
+IsoLASER uses an exon-centric approach to analyze splicing and exonic-parts are a great granular approach to understand local splicing changes.

 ```
 isolaser_extract_exonic_parts -g {annot.gtf} -o {transcript.db}